devops-coop/ansible-haproxy/README.md

 Features
 --------

-* Supports Alpine, CentOS, Debian, Ubuntu, and SmartOS.
+* Supports Alpine, CentOS, Debian, and Ubuntu.
-* Installs HAProxy 1.5 from official repositories on Debian, Ubuntu, and SmartOS.
+* Installs HAProxy 1.5 from official repositories on Debian and Ubuntu.
 * Installs EPEL repository on CentOS.

 Role Variables